oilcrest/EmergentMind-nix-config/README.md

 ## Feature Highlights

-- Flake-based multi-host, multi-user NixOS and Home-Manager configurations
+- Flake-based multi-host, multi-user configurations for NixOS, Darwin, and Home-Manager

-  - Core configs for hosts and users
+  - Core configs for hosts and users dynamically handle nixos- or darwin-based host specifications
-  - Modular, optional configs for user and host-specific needs
+  - Optional configs for user and host-specific needs
+  - Facilitation for custom modules, overlays, packages, and library

 - Secrets management via sops-nix and a _private_ nix-secrets repo which is included as a flake input
-- Declarative LUKS encrypted btrfs partitions via disko
+- Declarative, LUKS-encrypted btrfs partitions via disko
 - Automated remote-bootstrapping of NixOS, nix-config, and _private_ nix-secrets
-- Multiple YubiKey device handling and agent forwarding for touch-based/passwordless authentication during:
+- Handles multiple YubiKey devices and agent forwarding for touch-based/passwordless authentication during:

     - login
     - sudo